 In most devices, screenshots can be taken anywhere in the device’s interface without any need of opening a separate program.
 You can take a screenshot of any setting, application, website and pretty much anything your device can open.
 Although, some apps that store confidential data may prohibit the use of screenshot feature.

-Just like other operating systems, Android now also supports built-in screenshot taking feature.
+Just like other operating systems, Android now also supports the built-in screenshot taking feature.
 However, it is not just a tap away, you need to press specific keys simultaneously to take one.
-Furthermore, there are different ways to take a screenshot in each version of Android and some are not even supported, so you will also have to find a different solution to take a screenshot in these version.
+Furthermore, there are different ways to take a screenshot in each version of Android and some are not even supported, so you will also have to find a different solution to take a screenshot in these versions.

 How to Take Screenshots on Android Easily?

-Why to Take Screenshots on Android?
+Why Take Screenshots on Android?

 There can be tons of reasons why you may want to take screenshots on Android.
 Screenshots are the best way to take an image of exactly what is happening in a device.
-Such information can be used in many different ways.
+Such information can be used in many ways.
 Below are some ways Android screenshots can help you: